Evacuteer/docs/README.md

 We will also provide support to New Orleans residents and visitors by:

 * Providing a platform for the public to understand the evacuation process and to know where to go and when to be evacuated

+Obviously this is no small project.
+There are countless features that could be added and solutions that could be implemented.
+For the technical details of the current vision, check out the [tech stack overview](tech_stack.md)